AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

     * **Theme Editor:**

-      The Theme Editor lets you create themes to style your form or interactive communication.
-You can specify styling of components in a theme, that enable consistency in look and feel among multiple forms or interactive communications you develop.
+      The Theme Editor lets you create themes to style your form <!-- or interactive communication -->.
+You can specify styling of components in a theme, that enable consistency in look and feel among multiple forms <!-- or interactive communications --> you develop.
 Specifying styling information in a theme, and then applying the theme to a form is recommended.

     * **Inline styling:**

-      You can style components using the Style mode in form or interactive communication multichannel editor when you work with a form.
+      You can style components using the Style mode in form <!-- or interactive communication --> multichannel editor when you work with a form.
 Using style mode to change form component styling overrides the styling specified in the theme.
 If you want to change styling for certain components of a particular form, see [Inline styling of components](inline-style-adaptive-forms.md).

 * **Using client-side libraries**